bjompen/PSSecretScanner/README.md

 ## Changelog

+- 2022-07-26
+  - Moved GetConfig to external helper function in order to make Find-Secret easier to write tests for.
 - 2022-07-24
   - Added a pattern for personal access token
   - Added tests for regex patterns (some, not all of them)